 January - May 2020

 Adobe XD, Sketch, InVision, JIRA, Adobe Illustrator

 How can we make the process of finding events and clubs on campus easier and more efficient for students at Boston University?

-How can we streamline the search for events and organizations on-campus while tailoring to the students' schedule?
+A website that streamlines the search for events and organizations on campus by tailoring to students' schedule.